kosail/AuroraCalc/README.md

 ## 🚀 Current Status

 - **Development Stage:** Mid-Development.
-The calculator works, but the history and menu functions are not yet implemented (currently working on this).
+Yet the calculator works, the history and menu functions are not implemented.
+The history works poorly (tho it works and that awesome), thus the history usage is discouraged by the moment.
 - **Functionality:** All operations are possible now.
 App buttons and keyboard as input work.
 - **Usability:** At this stage, the calculator is functional developers and for end users (although it is limited to be a simple calculator).
 - **Known bugs:** When using the buttons in the app all works fine (for instance, overwriting ^6 for ⁶ which is more eye-candy), but when using the keyboard as input... oh boi, I split open my head trying to remove the default behavior from the TextField when receiving numbers from 0-9 and handle it myself.
 It was... hard.
 Let's say keyboard input is handled well, but is not as polished as I planned it to be.